 For courses that meet for less than twelve weeks, the deadline to drop with a 100% reduction of charges is one day for each week the course is scheduled to meet (e.g. the deadline to drop a five week course is prior to the end of the fifth day).
 All charges remain on a student account for a course dropped after the deadline.

 Withdrawing from All Courses A student is not charged when withdrawing from all University of Maine System courses that meet for twelve weeks or longer, if the withdrawal is submitted prior to the end of the second week (14 days).
 Tuition and mandatory fees are adjusted at a percentage for students withdrawing from all courses after 14 days.
-The adjustment schedule is available from Student Accounts or at http://usm.maine.edu/studentaccounts .
+The adjustment schedule is available at https://usm.maine.edu/student-financial-services

 For courses that meet for less than twelve weeks, the deadline to withdraw with a 100% reduction of charges is one day for each week individual courses are scheduled to meet (e.g. the deadline to drop a five week course is prior to the end of the fifth day).
 All charges remain on a student account when a student withdraws from all courses after the deadline.